 Not optimizing your Google Ads campaigns continuously

 Anytime you don’t adjust your Google Ads campaigns based on their performance, you’re losing money or missing out on an opportunity to make more.
+Frequent optimizations are one of the greatest benefits of working with a Google Ads expert.

 Here are some typical cases, among many others, that demonstrate the importance of continuously optimizing your campaigns: